christine-cog/buck-converter-emc-filter-design/README.md

 # buck-converter-emc-filter-design
-EMC analysis and filter design for a DC/DC buck converter - LTspice simulation &amp; Python FFT analysis.
+EMC analysis and filter design for a DC/DC buck converter with an LTspice simulation &amp; Python FFT analysis.